Who Are Academic Advisors?

 All Macalester faculty members maintain regular office hours and students are encouraged to stop by for advice at those times.
-During registration periods advisors are ready to assist students with course selection and registration, program changes, and filing a major plan.
+During registration periods advisors are ready to assist students with course selection and registration, program changes, and declaring majors, minors and concentrations.
 Two advising weeks, one in each semester, have been designated to correspond with registration periods.
 However, it is wise for students to contact their advisors on a regular basis in order to develop a good working relationship.
 Advisors can be most helpful when they know what their advisees are thinking about and with what types of activities they are involved.

 Each advisor will have a preferred method of being contacted.
 Many advisors encourage requests for appointments or other simple questions via email.
-Some advisors maintain a sign-up sheet on their door for appointments with advisees and other students.
+Some advisors maintain sign-up sheets on their doors for appointments with advisees and other students.